 This is what most visitors come to Sitges for.
-The beaches are a 10-minute walk from the train station and extend for several kilometers, separated every few hundred meters by dykes that help to protect the beaches.
-You can bring your own towel and lie on the soft sand or you can hire a deck-chair/umbrella on the beach.
+The Sitges beaches are a 10-minute walk from the train station and extend for several kilometers.
+You can bring your own towel and lie on the sand or you can hire a deck-chair/umbrella at one of the beach clubs.

 Families tend to head to the eastern beaches (closer to Sant Bartomeu/Tecla church) such as Platja de la Ribera and Platja de Sant Sebastia, and the western sections such as Platja Terramar.
-There’s a gay beach opposite Pic Nic restaurant (also a lovely restaurant for a seafood lunch).
+Rocky outcrops and dykes protect Platja Terramar from the open sea, creating a calmer lagoon that’s safer for swimming.

 There’s a clothing-optional beach right in the town at Platja dels Balmins, which is also a popular gay beach, and another in the far west called Platja de l’Home Mort (about a one-hour walk/hike from the town centre).